seyithalat/FitFuelFrontEnd/README.md

-# FitFuel Frontend
+FitFuel Frontend

 Frontend for my fitness tracking app.
-Built with Vue 3.
+Built with Vue.
 Connects to a backend API for workouts, meals, and some AI features.

-## Structure
+Structure

 Vue.js project structure:
 - `src/` - source code